-.
-Google Apps for Education is used by thousands of schools and universities worldwide to make collaboration tools available for students, which include email.
+As a national leader in using technology to expand learning opportunities for students, we are proud to partner with Google Apps for Education.
+Google Apps for Education is used by thousands of schools and universities worldwide to make collaboration tools available for students.
 Google Apps collaboration tools will make it possible for students to work together virtually on documents, presentations and projects via the web.
-Google Apps provide an online storage space for files, eliminating most needs for flash drives between home and school, and also integrating directly into Schoology allowing students to electronically submit assignments.
+Google Apps provide an online storage space for files, eliminating most needs for flash drives between home and school.
+These apps also integrate directly into Schoology, allowing students to electronically submit assignments.

-Student Google Apps Accounts
+Student Google Apps accounts

-To ensure equal access for all students and comply with online safety laws protecting children 13 and under, the District will provide accounts to students in grades K‐12.
-Email access begins in fifth grade.
-District staff and the School Board have carefully considered students’ online safety in setting up the procedures and rules for student accounts.
+To ensure equal access for all students and comply with online safety laws protecting children 13 and under, the District will provide Google Apps accounts to students in grades K‐12.
+Student accounts begin with a student’s ID number followed by @mtka.org (e.g., email@example.com).

 Students should consider their school email as an extension of the classroom, subject to the same rules of respect and courtesy that we expect in school.
 As you talk to your child about the acceptable use of email, you might use an analogy of adults’ work and personal emails.
 Most employers ask that work email only be used for work, and employers have access to view and limit use of email to make sure it is used appropriately.
 The same will be true of school email accounts.
 All school emails are archived and retrievable for three years.

 School email accounts must comply with the Federal Children’s Internet Protection Act (CIPA).
-Student emails will be filtered, just as Internet access at school is filtered, to ensure student safety online.
+Student emails will be filtered, just as internet access at school is filtered, to ensure student safety online.
 Every email sent and received from a school email account (whether from any home, school or public computer or mobile device) goes through filtering software that scans for language and images.
 Student email addresses will have restrictions on what can be received.
 Minnetonka uses very powerful filtering tools and makes every effort to block inappropriate content; however, technology is ever‐evolving.
 If a student receives any inappropriate emails, they should be reported to an adult and forwarded to firstname.lastname@example.org.